bruhitsj/Journal-/README.md

 # March 31, 2025
 Right now as i am preparing for STAAR ive been feeling confident in my abillity to pass, Right now one of my main concerns is being consistent with my work.
 One thing i could do to help my stress is to take my mind off my work, re-think my mindset and solve.
 For the rest of the school year, i want to do my work, i know i could get it done, i just have to take the time.
 As for people i can talk to about things, i have a group of friends where we just talk about our problems and try to solve them.

+# April 14, 2025
+This week us a free WEEEEEEEEEEEEKKKK!!!!!!!